onborodin/ng-dummy/README.md

-### Sample Vue + Express fullstack JSON RPC application
+### Sample Vue + Express fullstack application

-This is a "meta-framework" for an application deployed on a unix-based system.
+This is a ready "meta-framework" for an application deployed on a unix-based system.

+* Json RPC over HTTPs between frontend and backend
-Frontend wrote on Typescript with router, store, @component, mixins
+* Frontend wrote on Typescript with router, store, @component, mixins

-As CSS used Foundation sites
+* As CSS used Foundation sites